 Andrea Cannelloni, president of Napapijri, said the brand’s success is based on a commitment to design and sustainability.

 As Rendle noted, The North Face in 2004 was about the same size as Napapijri is now.
 Could Napa have a similar trajectory as TNF in the coming years?
 Momentum appears to be building for the brand.

 “We see the brand bidding to growing high-single digits,” Rendle said.
 “Quite honestly … this brand has even greater potential.”

 Emerging Brands’ End Goal

-The path to $1 billion from $600 million for these three brands will require plenty of things to break in the right way, but as VF looks to each one’s potential, they see a clear path for prosperity.
+The path to $1 billion from $600 million for these three brands will require plenty of things to break the right way, but as VF looks to each one’s potential, it sees a clear path for prosperity.
 As CFO Scott Roe said during Investor Day, “these truly are jewels in the portfolio.”

 “I don’t know if we’re sitting here 10 years from now if they’re going to be the next Timberland or TNF or Vans, but they certainly could be,” he said.
 “They have the capability and … I can tell you, we’re very excited about the potential for these three brands and the leadership teams.”